Military Warheads as a Source of Nuclear Fuel

 - Highly-enriched uranium from weapons stockpiles has been displacing some 8850 tonnes of U3O8 production from mines each year, and met about 13% to 19% of world reactor requirements through to 2013.

-For more than four decades concern has centred on the possibility that uranium intended for commercial nuclear power might be diverted for use in weapons.
-Today, however, attention is focused on the role of military uranium as a major source of fuel for commercial nuclear power.
+For more than five decades, concern has centred on the possibility that uranium intended for commercial nuclear power might be diverted for use in weapons.
+This gave way to a focus on the role of military uranium as a major source of fuel for commercial nuclear power.

 Since 1987 the United States and countries of the former USSR have signed a series of disarmament treaties to reduce the nuclear arsenals by about 80%.

-Nuclear materials declared surplus to military requirements by the USA and Russia are now being converted into fuel for commercial nuclear reactors.
-With the disintegration of the Soviet Union a unique opportunity arose to deploy military weapons material for making electricity.
+Nuclear materials declared surplus to military requirements by the USA and Russia have been converted into fuel for commercial nuclear reactors.
+This continues.
+With the disintegration of the Soviet Union, a unique opportunity arose to deploy military weapons material for making electricity.
 A 1993 agreement covered essentially the enrichment component of this material, but left unresolved the question of feed from mines, and a 1999 agreement dealt with what happened to the feed material.

 The main weapons material is highly enriched uranium (HEU), containing at least 20% uranium-235 (U-235) and usually about 90% U-235.
 HEU can be blended down with uranium containing low levels of U-235 to produce low-enriched uranium (LEU), less than 5% U-235, fuel for power reactors.
 It is blended with depleted uranium (mostly U-238), natural uranium (0.7% U-235), or partially-enriched uranium.